Twenty-Sixth Sunday in Ordinary Time (Year A)

 Holiness of Life

-Saturday of the Twenty-Sixth Week of Ordinary Time
+Saturday of the Twenty-Sixth Week in Ordinary Time

 The seventy-two disciples returned rejoicing and said to Jesus, “Lord, even the demons are subject to us because of your name.”
 Jesus said, “I have observed Satan fall like lightning from the sky.
 Behold, I have given you the power ‘to tread upon serpents’ and scorpions and upon the full force of the enemy and nothing will harm you.
 Nevertheless, do not rejoice because the spirits are subject to you, but rejoice because your names are written in heaven.”
 Luke 10:17-20

-Most likely if we saw someone actually possessed by a demon and we went overand demanded the demon leave in the name of Jesus, and the demon left, we’d also be impressed.
-This is an uncommon experience in the strictest sense.
+Most likely if we saw someone actually possessed by a demon and we went over and demanded the demon leave in the name of Jesus, and the demon left, we’d also be impressed.
+Though this is an uncommon experience in the strictest sense.
 There are a few things to say about it.